-ANSWER: We have to have responses from member utilities for the Ohio Utilities Protection Service (OUPS) underground utilies locators before we dig.
-Sometimes this can tan an hour or two.
+ANSWER: We have to have responses from member utilities for the Ohio Utilities Protection an hour or two.
 Locators commonly commute from Columbus, Chillicothe or Lancaster.
 Once the gas, electric and communications lines have been located we can safely begin diggin.